UK Startup Funding Guide – 2022 Update

 If you are looking for an innovation grant, the key is to keep an eye on what competitions are available from the main grant-awarding bodies like Innovate UK.

-Be sure to check out Innovate UK’s SMART Competition in particular.
-They are sector agnostic and very popular among startups – though they are also very competitive.
+Be sure to check out Innovate UK’s Smart competition in particular.
+They are sector-agnostic and very popular among startups – though they are also very competitive.

 Creative industries tax relief